xtagon/docs/docs/zero-to-snake-windows-chocolatey.md

 - Open a terminal on your windows machine by cilcking the start menu and typing 'power' and choosing `Windows PowerShell`

-Copy & paste the following command to install a package manager called Brew onto your computer.
+Copy & paste the following command to install a package manager called Chocolately onto your computer.

 ```bash
 Set-ExecutionPolicy Bypass -Scope Process -Force; iex ((New-Object System.Net.WebClient).DownloadString('https://chocolatey.org/install.ps1'))